 30 Everyday Movements You’re Making That Are Wrecking Your Joints

 How you sit, stand, and sleep can really be a drag on your joints.
-Here's how to feel better all day long.
+With a few easy adjustments, you can reduce your risk of joint pain.

 Sitting at your desk